Cooper Tire & Rubber Company

 Ford Motor Company

-Please give at least four week notice to arrange work and travel.
+Please give at least five week notice to arrange work and travel.

 Digital projector (with cable link to my laptop), plus screen are requested.
 For larger student groups, desirable to have a podium with amplified audio and a microphone.